babel/babel/.github/PULL_REQUEST_TEMPLATE.md

 | New feature?      | yes/no
 | Deprecations?     | yes/no
 | Spec compliancy?  | yes/no
-| Tests added/pass? | yes/no
+| Tests added?      | yes/no
-| Fixed tickets     | comma-separated list of tickets fixed by the PR, if any
+| Fixed tickets     | <!--comma-separated list of tickets fixed by the PR, if any -->
 | License           | MIT
-| Doc PR            | reference to the documentation PR, if any
+| Doc PR            | <!-- reference to the documentation PR, if any -->

 <!-- Describe your changes below in as much detail as possible -->